-PSY 563-002 Diversity among Contemporary American Families University of Kentucky current January 22, 2023
+PSY 563-002 Diversity among Contemporary American Families University of Kentucky current April 9, 2024

-COURSE SYLLABUS, SPRING 2023
+COURSE SYLLABUS, SPRING 2024

-Note: Given the continued dynamic times we live in during the COVID-19 pandemic, it is critical for us all to understand and agree to several key things upfront.
-Firstly, the course content, calendar, and grading policies may be changed at the discretion of the instructor.
-Any changes will be announced via Canvas and/or in class.
-Each student is responsible for noting and recording these changes when they occur.
-It is imperative for our health and safety, as well as that of our loved ones, that we work as a team to uphold certain requirements and respond flexibly if circumstances change (e.g., if we must proceed with the course online or hybrid).
-Either way, I look forward to having fun with you as we consider the diversity of U.S. families!
+Note: Given the continued dynamic times we live in during the COVID-19 pandemic, it is critical for us to understand and agree to several key things upfront.
+Course content, calendar, and grading policies may be changed with instructor discretion.
+Changes will be announced on Canvas and/or in class.
+Students are responsible for noting these changes as they occur.
+It is imperative for our health and safety, and that of our loved ones, to work as a team to uphold requirements and respond flexibly if circumstances change (e.g., if we need to move online or to hybrid).
+Either way, I look forward to a great class as we consider the diversity of U.S. families!